 CIST 1401 Computer Networking Fundamentals

-Ms. Gail Volz is a Security Instructor at Augusta Technical College.
+Dr. Gail Volz is a Security Instructor at Augusta Technical College.
 She received her B.S in Computer Science from the University of Georgia and M.S in Computer Science from Rensselaer Polytechnic Institute.

-Ms. Volz joined the Cybersecurity Program full-time in May 2019 and is currently teaching:
+Dr. Volz joined the Cybersecurity Program full-time in May 2019 and is currently teaching:

 CIST 1601 Information Security Fundamentals